Entreaty

 While every priest might express their faith differently, there are certain things that you should try to avoid, as they may count against your Entreaty if not:

 - Disrespecting your God – The Gods are powerful, ancient and active in the world.
-They allow the citizens of Elandria to request boons- disrespecting them while doing so and mocking their help will have consequences, and it is highly unlikely your Entreaty will succeed.
+They allow the citizens of Elandria to request boons – disrespecting them while doing so and mocking their help will have consequences, and it is highly unlikely your Entreaty will succeed.

 - Disrespecting Menhir – Menhir is an ancient and powerful sentient spirit, and it acts as a connection to the Gods.
 If you are rude to it or its Guardians, you will feel its wrath… and it’s highly unlikely your request/ Entreaty will reach your God.

 - Changing the nature of your Entreaty – It is highly important that you do the Entreaty you set out to do, as negotiated with the guardians prior to starting.
-If your Entreaty appears to deviate from this brief; your Entreaty will fail.
+If your Entreaty appears to deviate from this brief, your Entreaty will fail.

 - Exceeding the allotted time slot – Menhir Entreaties should take roughly five to eight minutes.
 The Fragment will have lighting and a bell toll that will warn the players when five minutes have passed.
 Taking up more of Menhirs’ precious time will cost you dearly and may mean that your Entreaty fails, or that you get expelled from the Fragment before even completing it.
 Take care to limit your Entreaty accordingly.

-- Making modern or real-world references in your Entreaty – this should go without saying, as we encourage all players to fully immerse themselves in the Live role-play experience as a general rule.
+- Making modern or real-world references in your Entreaty – this should go without saying, as we encourage all players to fully immerse themselves in the experience as a general rule.
 However, doing so in Menhir is particularly bad and will definitely count against your Entreaty.
 Please refrain from things like singing obviously modern songs, bringing your phones to the Fragment.
 This doesn’t include the use of accessibility aids such as glasses, wheelchairs, crutches or walking aids, although we will always celebrate attempts to blend them into the environment, you will not get penalised for having them.

 The Result

 During each Entreaty, at least one guardian will be watching.
 They will assess the Entreaty and determine the result.
-This is a judgement based on several key criteria reflecting such as the relevance of the performance to the God addressed, and is NEVER a judgement on the Weavers themselves.
+This is a judgement based on several key criteria reflecting such as the relevance of the performance to the God addressed, and is NEVER a judgement on the Petitioners themselves.
 There are 5 possible results:

 - Exceptional success – Your Entreaty went incredibly well!
 Not only have you managed to achieve your intended goal, but you may also receive a further beneficial effect that may benefit the priest themselves, their intended targets or their nation!